netlify/delta-action/README.md

        token: ${{ secrets.GITHUB_TOKEN }}
    ```

-## Development

-To prepare the code for distribution, run `npm run prepare` and commit the `dist/` directory.

 ## Contributors

 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on how to set up and work on this repository.
 Thanks